nottrobin/docs/src/en/developer-event-cycle.md

     status_set('waiting', 'Waiting for MySQL')
 ```

-!!!
-Note:
+[note]
 It is important to note that the instructions for this particular interface
 are only applicable to this particular interface.
 Interfaces are unique to the
 author’s implementation, and any states set will vary from interface to
 interface.
 These states are documented in the interface layer repository
 README.md file.
+[/note]

 ## Hook event cycle